 The PHE program at King’s is phenomenal and provided me with the skills and knowledge to complete an MBA and begin my career in community development.
-The range and diversity of courses offered provides the foundation for students to think critically about the world and engage in new ways to approach inequality, poverty, war, conflict, political theory and more.
-The critical-thinking skills I gained through the program have provided me with the opportunity to excel in my career, to ask the hard questions and seek better outcomes for the marginalized in our communities.
+The range and diversity of courses offered provides the foundation for students to think critically about the world and engage in new ways to approach inequality, poverty, war, conflict, political theory, and more.
+The critical-thinking skills I gained through the program provided me with the opportunity to excel in my career, to ask the hard questions, and to seek better outcomes for the marginalized in our communities.

 After graduating from King's in 2008, I spent one year working in a non-profit assisting immigrants and newcomers to Canada integrate into Edmonton.
-The following year I spent time traveling around South East Asia, Australia and northern Europe to continue my love of learning and experiencing cultural diversity.
-Since, I have spent two years working with The Mustard Seed in inner-city Edmonton, then two years working in Slave Lake to provide stability and guidance to the economy following the devastating wildfires in 2011.
-From 2010-2012 I also completed an MBA specialized in community economic development from Cape Breton University.
+The following year, I spent time traveling around South East Asia, Australia, and northern Europe to continue my love of learning and experiencing cultural diversity.
+Since then, I spent two years working with The Mustard Seed in inner-city Edmonton, then two years working in Slave Lake to provide stability and guidance to the economy following the devastating wildfires in 2011.
+In 2010-2012, I completed an MBA specialized in community economic development from Cape Breton University.